herluc/statROM/README.md

 ## Usage
 To be able to run the code, FEniCSx (https://fenicsproject.org) is required as a FEM backend.
 We recommend using the dolfinx Docker image.
 A suitable Dockerfile and VSCode .devcontainer configuration is given.
+Make sure that Docker is installed and running on your machine and, if you want to use VSCode, that the devcontainers extension is installed.

 Run
 ```bash